github/ai-moderator/README.md

 # AI Spam Guard 🛡️

-An AI-powered GitHub Action that automatically detects and moderates spam in issues and comments using OpenAI's language models.
+An AI-powered GitHub Action that automatically detects and moderates spam in issues and comments using GitHub Models language models.

 ## ✨ Recent Updates

 **v2.0.0 - Major Refactoring**

-- 🔄 **Migrated from GitHub Models to OpenAI SDK** for better reliability and control
+- 🔄 **Migrated from OpenAI SDK to GitHub Models** for better integration with GitHub ecosystem
 - 🧩 **Modular Architecture**: Extracted functionality into separate, testable modules
 - 🎯 **Built-in Prompts**: No longer requires external prompt directory